Cost Management + Billing frequently asked questions (FAQ)

 If you're an account owner or department administrator, contact your enterprise administrator to enable the pricing feature.

-For indirect enrollment customers, contact your partner to check that they've enabled the pricing feature for you.
-This can only be done by the partner.
+For indirect enrollment customers, contact your partner to check that they enabled the pricing feature for you.
+Only the partner does it.
 After you're enabled, you can view the cost and pricing on your enrollment as an enterprise administrator.

 Partners, if you want to enable the view charges feature for an account owner or a department administrator, follow the steps under direct enrollment.